retrocomputacion/retrobbs/docs/tml.md

 ---
 ## **Introduction**

-Before the introduction of **TML** _RetroBBS_ relied in great part on hardcoding strings, control codes and special characters to match the target client platform (just the _Commodore 64_ at the time of this writing).
+Before the introduction of **TML** _RetroBBS_ relied in great part on hard-coding strings, control codes and special characters to match the target client platform (just the _Commodore 64_ at the time of this writing).
 This limited and complicated adding new target platforms.

 The solution would come in the form of a language capable of describing platform specific encodings and control codes in plain text.

-Taking inspiration in the markup style used to describe control codes on type-in programs published in 80's magazines, we have developed a new markup and scripting language based on _HTML_ syntax.
+Taking inspiration in the markup style used to describe control codes on type-in programs published in 80s magazines, we have developed a new markup and scripting language based on _HTML_ syntax.

 In addition to help describe control codes and _Turbo56K_ commands, __TML__ also supports a limited _'register'_ set which when used with some basic statements for flow control allows for the creation of loops and conditional execution.

-A subset of _RetroBBS_ internal functions are also available, aswell as every installed plugin.
+A subset of _RetroBBS_ internal functions are also available, as well as every installed plugin.

 ---
 ---